Nexer8/SE3D/README.md

     - [Running the Experiments](#running-the-experiments)
 - [Code License](#code-license)

-## Dataset and Preprocessing
+## Datasets and Preprocessing

-The paper demonstrates the use of the proposed framework on the BraTS 2020 brain tumor segmentation dataset.
-This however does not mean that the framework is limited to this dataset, as it can be used with any dataset containing 3D volumes and corresponding segmentation masks.
+The paper demonstrates the use of the proposed framework on [BraTS 2020](https://www.med.upenn.edu/cbica/brats2020/), [ScanNet](http://www.scan-net.org), and [ShapeNet](https://shapenet.org) datasets.
+It also provides code for running the experiments on [KiTS19](https://kits19.grand-challenge.org) and [Medical Decathlon's Lung](http://medicaldecathlon.com) datasets.
+The authors, however, did not manage to obtain satisfactory results on the latter two datasets, and thus the corresponding models, as well as results, are not included in this repository.
+This however does not mean that the framework is limited to these datasets, as it can be used with any dataset containing 3D volumes and corresponding segmentation masks.

-### Downloading the Dataset
+### Downloading the Datasets

-The BraTS 2020 dataset can be downloaded from the [official website](https://www.med.upenn.edu/cbica/brats2020/data.html).
-The dataset is split into two parts: training and validation.
-The training set contains 369 volumes, while the validation set contains 125 volumes.
+- The BraTS 2020 dataset can be downloaded from the [official website](https://www.med.upenn.edu/cbica/brats2020/data.html).
 The dataset is provided in the form of NIfTI files, which can be opened using the [NiBabel](https://nipy.org/nibabel/) library.
+- The instructions how to ScanNet's data are available in the [official GitHub repository](https://github.com/ScanNet/ScanNet).
+The files are provided in the `.ply` format, and can be opened using the [Open3D](http://www.open3d.org) library.
+- ShapeNet's data can be downloaded from the [official website](https://shapenet.org).
+The dataset is provided in the form of 3D models in the `.binvox` format, which can be opened using the [binvox](https://www.patrickmin.com/binvox/) tool.
+- Medical Decathlon's Lung dataset can be downloaded from the [Google Drive](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2) or from [AWS](http://medicaldecathlon.com/dataaws/).
+Similarly to Brats 2020, the dataset contains NIfTI files.
+- KiTS19 dataset can be downloaded from the [official GitHub repository](https://github.com/neheller/kits19).
+The dataset consists of NIfTI files.

 ### Preprocessing

+#### BraTS 2020

 The scans are provided in the form of 4D volumes, with the fourth dimension representing the different MRI modalities.
 The modalities are: